Kosovo / Republika e Kosovës / Република Косово / Republika Kosovo – Let’s explore here

 Copyright © letsexplorehere.com

-On our current road trip we travelled from Skopje in North Macedonia clockwise around the circumference of the country towards the capital Pristina, before heading south again through North Macedonia and on to Bulgaria.
+Our Kosovan road trip was part of a much larger European road trip.
+The road trip through Kosovo involved us travelling from Skopje in North Macedonia clockwise around the circumference of the country towards the capital Pristina, before heading south again through North Macedonia and on to Bulgaria.

-Our route through Kosovo took us via Strpce – Prizren – Gjakove – Rugova canyon – Pristina
+This is a map of our road trip through Kosovo.
+Our route took us from Hani I Elezit – Strpce – Prizren – Gjakove – Rugova canyon – Pristina – Hani I Elezit.

 Pristina old town